 Planning is key when it comes to both losing weight and keeping it off.
 Preparing meals in advance ensures that your nutritional needs are met in every meal.
 Meal planning will allow for portion control, calorie-controlled, and budget-friendly meals.

-It will allow you to shop around to find healthy options in your budget.
+It will allow you to shop around to find healthy options within your budget.
 It will allow you to shop ahead of time if you are in rural or remote areas.
 Furthermore, it can be a great way to avoid snacking or opting for unhealthy food options near your workplace/study.

 Planning also helps transition the post-weight loss phase into a sustainable lifestyle.
 Consistent meal planning should continue even after reaching your weight goals to maintain long-term success.